Help Starts Here

 The one-hour Identifying and Reporting Child Abuse course is for teachers in grades 1-12, and this course satisfies the requirement specified in s.
 1012.98(12), F.S.
 FDOE has provided guidance that the Identifying and Reporting Child Abuse course is required once for each teacher.
 To access the Identifying and Reporting Child Abuse course, please visit https://www3.fl-dcf.org/RCAAN/.

-To learn more about child abuse prevention and our policies on child abuse reporting, please click on the links below:
+Child abuse prevention and our policies on child abuse reporting:

 Mandatory Reporting of Child Abuse